cdimascio/couchinator/README.md

-#cloudant-database-generator
+#couchinator

 Generate (or destroy) cloudant databases using a simple on disk file structure.

-cloudant-database-generator provides both a module and a cli, thus enabling you to use the generator directly within your app or from the command line.
+couchinator provides both a module and a cli, thus enabling you to use the generator directly within your app or from the command line.

 ## Install

-`npm install cloudant-database-generator`
+`npm install couchinator`

 Global installation is convenient when using the **CLI**

-`npm install cloudant-database-generator -g`
+`npm install couchinator -g`

 ## Usage